 Gazing over to Mount Carthew.

-Mount Blackiston (centre) is one peak that I need to come back for.
+Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) (centre) is one peak that I need to come back for.
 My son, Nathan, did it a few weeks ago from Red Rock Canyon as the usual scramble route is still closed for access.
+EDIT: Done!

 The view across to Mount Crandell.